amir-the6th/Scrimba-JavaScriptmas/README.md

 # Scrimba-Javascriptmas
-Here I have gathered my solutions for the daily Javascriptmas challenges in Scrimba
+Here I have gathered my solutions for the daily Javascript challenges in Scrimba - Javascriptmas